 Academic Career and Research Areas

 Prof. Holzapfel’s (b.
 1974) research field is flight system dynamics.
-His four key interests are flight control of manned and unmanned systems, trajectory optimization, sensor technology, data fusion and navigation and modeling, simulation and parameter estimation.
-Prof. Holzapfel takes a holistic approach to teaching and fosters close cooperation with a number of aerospace companies, mainly in Bavaria.
+His key interests are flight control, trajectory optimization, sensor technology, data fusion and navigation, modeling, simulation and parameter estimation, avionics and safety critical systems.
+Prof. Holzapfel takes a holistic approach to teaching and fosters close cooperation with a number of small and medium-sized aerospace companies, mainly in Bavaria.

 After studying aerospace engineering at TUM and working in flight control, Prof. Holzapfel returned to the Chair of Aeronautical Engineering and Control at TUM to complete his doctorate under Prof. Gottfried Sachs (2004).
 After that, he spent several years working in the industry (IABG, Ottobrunn) before accepting an invitation from TUM in 2007.
-Prof. Holzapfel is a member of the AIAA and heads up the Flight Control expert group at the German Society for Aeronautics and Astronautics (DGLR).
-He is also an agent of the DGLR executive committee for collaboration with the AIAA.
+Prof. Holzapfel is Associate Fellow of the AIAA and a member of the DGLR.

 - AIAA Modeling and Simulation Technologies Conference 2004 – Best Paper Award (2005)

 - Willy Messerschmitt Preis der Messerschmitt-Stiftung (2004)

 F. Holzapfel, M. Heller, M. Weingartner, G. Sachs, O. da Costa: “Development of control laws for the simulation of a new transport aircraft”.
 Journal of Aerospace Engineering.
 2009; 223(2): 141-156.